sleaux-meaux/get-iplayer-automator/README.md

 - The formerly alternative 'ITV quick caching' is now the default method for getting ITV listings.
 - Recordings are now saved without underscores in the names.
 App now uses the --whitespace option from get_iplayer.
 - Deployment target/minimum version restored to 10.7.

+#### 1.9b4:
+- Changed some framework loading options for compatibility with Gatekeeper on 10.9.